The Russian

 winter there is no problem as vehicles drive

-directly over the frozen Lena River.
+over the frozen Lena Highway.

 Cars are allowed